Module 3 of 10

 Think of it this way: using your regular desktop is like pointing at things in a restaurant and saying "I'll have that."
 Using the terminal is like saying the name of the dish.
 Same restaurant, same food, different way of ordering.

-You'll need to type about five commands total to get Claude Code installed and running.
+You'll need to type about two commands total to get Claude Code installed and running.
 We'll walk through each one.
 After that, you mostly just talk to Claude in plain English — the terminal is just where the conversation happens.

 How to open the terminal